Tuesday, April 9, 2024

 Even Marcus and Jane are transformed by their proximity to the war, Marcus is under the impression that because he hasn’t killed anyone, that he is a failure.
 Jane however knows the truth: Marcus hasn’t killed anyone because he doesn’t want to.
 He talks a good game about the glory of war and patriotism, but when it comes down to it he is too moral and ethical to be up there.
 However what Jane sees as honor, Marcus sees as a coward.
 Even though she is against killing,and mostly signed up because of the opportunity that she as a woman would get and to keep Marcus safe, Jane also understands Marcus’ desire to be a hero.
 In his mind, a hero has to shed blood.

-Marcus and Jane’s mindset is substantially altered throughout the course of the book when Marcus is in the pilot seat and Jane has to act as a gunner.
+Marcus and Jane’s mindsets are substantially altered throughout the course of the book when Marcus is in the pilot seat and Jane has to act as a gunner.
 For the first time, she understands the soldier mentality of kill or be killed.
 When Marcus sees what his strong willed once peaceful girlfriend was forced to become, he looks at that propaganda and heroification in a less positive light.
 The war doesn’t make soldiers heroes.
 It just makes them killers.

 The human element of Drops of Glass is powerful, but just as powerful is the presence of magic, particularly the Blue Planes and their enigmatic Pilots.